-It’s been one of those weeks, if not months, for the domain investing industry and community at large.
+It’s been one of those weeks, if not months, for the domain investing industry and the community.

-The apple cart has been flipped and apples are all over the place, and not in a good way either.
+The apple cart has been flipped, and apples are all over the place, not in a good way.

 Flares and grenades are being thrown from one side to another by opposing new gTLD parties.

 Punches have been thrown.
 Blow for blow and toe to toe, the gTLDS might have been put down for the count and in the casket with the latest Uniregistry news.

 It all started with Rick Schwartz tweeting about new gTLDs, also known as new domain extensions, being on life support with the plug ready to be pulled.

 If you didn’t know, Schwartz is not a fan of the new gTLDs.
 I’m not a fan and own less than 5 geo new gTLD.

 I’ve always thought they were expensive and confusing for the general public.